Introduction to AWK Command in Unix

 Variables Built-in AWK Command in Unix

-- NF: AWK Command with NF variable is used to count the number of fields in the input parameter passed.
+- NF: AWK Command with NF variable counts the number of fields in the input parameter passed.

-- RS: AWK Command with RS is used to store the record separator in the current input parameter.
-By Default, a new line is considered to be a record separator if no specified variable is mentioned.
+- RS: AWK Command with RS stores the record separator in the current input parameter.
+In AWK, if you don’t specify a variable, it actively considers a new line as the default record separator.

-- FS: While using the FS command, we need to specify the field delimiter.
-By default, white space is considered a delimiter if no specific delimiter is mentioned.
-It is used to divide the fields based on the input lines.
+- FS: We need to specify the field delimiter while using the FS command.
+In AWK, the default delimiter is white space if no specific delimiter is mentioned.
+It actively divides the fields based on the input lines.

-- ORS: AWK command with OFS variable is used to store the output record separator that is separated by AWK command to print the output lines.
-The new line character is treated as the default record separator.
+- ORS: AWK command with OFS variable stores the output record separator separated by AWK command to print the output lines.
+In AWK, the new line character actively serves as the default record separator.

-- OFS: AWK command with OFS variable is used to store the output field separator when AWK prints the output.
-A blank space character is treated as a default field separator.
+- OFS: AWK command with OFS variable stores the output field separator when AWK prints the output.
+In AWK, the default field separator is a blank space character.

 Examples of Variables in AWK Command